AnotherButler/documentation_docs/Docs/style_guide.md

 2. [mbed-specific tips](#mbed).

-The trick with a style guide isn’t to remember the right way of using all of these - it’s to remember that you need to look it up.
+The trick with a style guide isn’t to remember the right way of using all of these - it’s to remember that you need to look them up.

 If you want more information about writing, see our [writing guide](writing_guide.md).
 It deals with things like writing examples and instructions, ordering your text and self-editing.